scipopt/MIP-DD/README.md

 MIP-Bugger - Delta-Debugging of MILP-Solvers
 ========================================

-MIP-Bugger, a C++14-based software package, applies Delta Debugging, an automated approach to isolate the cause of a software failure, driven by a hypothesis-trial-result loop, to mixed-integer programming.
+MIP-Bugger, a C++14-based software package, applies Delta Debugging, an automated approach to isolate the cause of a software failure driven by a hypothesis-trial-result loop, to mixed-integer linear programming.
 The goal is to systematically reduce the size of input problems that expose incorrect behavior.

 The MIP-Bugger is guided by a fixed reference solution and consists of several modules that modify the input problem and settings while preserving the feasibility